 Depart your hometown arriving in your connecting city the next morning.
-Transfer to your flight to Basra, arriving very late evening or early morning the following day (Mar.
-15).
-You will be met and transferred to your hotel for check-in and dinner (if arrival time is reasonably early) (D)
+Transfer to your flight to Basra, arriving very late evening or early morning the following day (Nov.
+7th).
+You will be met and transferred to your hotel for check-in and dinner (if arrival time is reasonably early on Nov.
+6th)

 Thursday, Nov 08

-After a late breakfast to allow you to rest a bit, head out for sightseeing in the old city, along the stretch of the canal lined with the Ottoman Shenashil Houses.
+After breakfast head out for sightseeing in the old city, along the stretch of the canal lined with the Ottoman Shenashil Houses.
 It is a sad shadow of Basra’s former glory.
 Most of them are unoccupied and falling apart and possibly visits one of them which were owned by a wealthy Greek merchant in the 19th century.
-Then ride in a boat on the Shatt Al-Arab, which is the river following the merge of the Euphrates and the Tigris, to view the sunset.
+Then visit one of Saddam’s deserted opulent palaces to witness the lavishness that he experienced in his hay days.
 Dinner and overnight in Basra.
-(L,D)
+(B,L,D)

 Friday, Nov 09

-In the morning, depart to the Marshes for a full day tour with a canoe ride.
-Have a day-long excursion to the Tigris and canoe excursion into the Marshes.
+In the morning, depart to the Marshes, on the way we visit the confluence of Tigris and Euphrates in Garden of Eden and Adam Tree.
+Continue for a day tour with a canoe ride in the Marshes.
 It is one of the largest ecosystems in the world and one of its strangest aquatic environments, where man lives alongside animals, birds and fish.
 The region is currently being rehabilitated after the dramatic and aggressive drainage policy conducted under the regime of Saddam Hussein.
 This immense body of water at the entrance to the Shatt-el-Arab, covered with reeds and dotted with lake-dweller villages, is home to the Marsh Arabs.
-This region was already inhabited 5,000 years ago, as witnessed by the Sumerian bas-reliefs.
+This region was already inhabited 5,000 years ago, as witnessed by the Sumerianbas-reliefs.
 Since then, the population has retained a lifestyle built essentially around fishing, buffalo breeding and reed weaving.
 Proceed to Nasiriya, the capital of the province of Dhi-Qar, near the ruins of the ancient city of Ur on the Euphrates River.
-In the afternoon, continue to Nasiriya for a stroll in its bustling souk before dinner.(B,L,D)
+In the afternoon, visit the market of Nasiriya for a stroll in its bustling souk before dinner.(B,L,D)

 Saturday, Nov 10

-In the morning, drive to visit the nearby ancient site of Girsu (today Tello), former capital of the State of Lagash.
-The city developed mainly between the archaic dynastic period and the end of the Ur III dynasty (that is at the end of the 3rd millennium BC).
+In the morning, drive to visit the Ziggurat of Ur built with similar characteristics as the Tower of Babel mentioned in the Bible and the towers of a temple complex dedicated to the lunar god Nanna.
+Tour the archeological city of Ur, believed to be the birthplace prophet Abraham.
+In the afternoon, drive back to visit the nearby ancient site of Girsu (today Tello), former capital of the State of Lagash.
+The city developed mainly between the archaic dynastic period and the end of the Ur III dynasty (that is at the end of the 3rdmillennium BC).
 The major interest of the city is not the architectural remains, but rather the important archives and the objects discovered on the site, the 2,000 tablets from the archives of the domain of the goddess Ba‘U and above all the famous Stele of the Vultures.
-Come back to Nasiriya, visit the Ziggurat built with similar characteristics as the Tower of Babel mentioned in the Bible and the towers of a temple complex dedicated to the lunar god Nanna.
-Tour the archeological city of Ur, believed to be the birthplace prophet Abraham.
-Stroll in Nasiriya bustling souk before dinner.
+Come back to Nasiriya, for dinner and overnight.
 (B,L,D)